apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is the temperature sensor (temperature).
-The SQL statement requires that all temperature sensor values before the time point of "2017-11-01T00:08:00.000" be selected.
+The SQL statement requires that all temperature sensor values before the time point of "2017-11-01T00:08:00.000" be selected.(Various time formats can used here, please check the details in the section [Data-Model](https://iotdb.apache.org/UserGuide/Master/Data-Concept/Data-Model-and-Terminology.html))

 The execution result of this SQL statement is as follows: